BepInEx/bepinex-docs/articles/user_guide/troubleshooting.md

 ### Remove `Managed` folder and verify files

-If you're upgrading from older version of BepInEx or different modding frameworks, there might be some incompatible DLLs installed into the game's `Managed` folder.
+Suppose you're upgrading from an older version of BepInEx or a different modding framework.
+In that case, there might be some incompatible DLLs installed into the game's `Managed` folder.

 If the game is on Steam, go to `<Game Folder>\<Game Name>_Data` folder and delete `Managed` folder.
 Finally, go to Steam and [verify game integrity](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335).
-This will cause Steam to redownload a clean copy of `Managed` folder.
+This procedure will cause Steam to redownload a clean copy of `Managed` folder.

 If the game is not on Steam, you can try obtaining the clean `Managed` folder or reinstall the game altogether.

 ### (Windows) Check the bitness of the game

-Currently Windows builds of BepInEx ship separately for x64 and x86 games.
+Currently, Windows builds of BepInEx ship separately for x64 and x86 games.
 Because of that, make sure the version of BepInEx is for the correct architecture.

 To do that, run the game and check it via Task Manager.